JessicaGreen22/food-sales-location-predictions/README.md

 Recommendations
+Item MRp makes the biggest influence on sales

 Limitations & Next Steps
 Data not needed is included that is irrelevant to sales and can make data more complex than needed.